romunov/zvau/README.md

 * `findSeason` For a datum, find a season based on equinox/solstice.
 * `plotCircleOnMap` Will plot circles on a map based for a given variable and its SE.
 * `Mratio` Calculate Garza-Williamson M-ratio.
+* `genindSlidingWindow` will take a `genind` object and create a list of smaller `genind` objects, subsetted on dates based on a sliding window.

 ### Package installation
 #### The easy way via `devtools`